hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

+1. Corgi in office hour with professor reid about the assignment♥♥
+    - Corgi will be back
 1. Corgi add progress #87 on hyungmogu.com♥♥
     - Corgi working on converting static template to dynamic template for `home page` #14
         - Corgi working on converting static template to dynamic template